EU decries China consultancy crackdown as foreign corporate unease grows | Law-Order

 "Some of these enterprises have close relations with foreign governments, military and intelligence agencies," CCTV said.
 From 2017 to 2020, Capvision accepted more than 2,000 remittances amounting to $70 million from hundreds of overseas companies, CCTV added as it carried footage of Capvision's offices and interviews with state security agents.

 An expert hired by the firm was jailed for six years for "stealing, espionage and providing state secret intelligence abroad", CCTV said.
-Capvision said in a statement soon after the broadcast that it would resolutely abide by national security rules and take the lead in ensuring the consulting industry was compliant.
+Capvision said in a statement soon after the broadcast that it would resolutely abide by national security rules.

+China's Foreign Ministry spokesman Wang Wenbin said authorities had now "brought under control" the relevant companies, while aiming to "promote and standardise the healthy development of the relevant (consulting) industry."
+The CCTV report was the first clear indication of the national security scope of recent police action against several consulting firms.

 Some observers said the scrutiny was retaliation for U.S. attempts to choke off Chinese access to advanced technologies, including semiconductors, that have seen a slew of sanctions imposed on Chinese firms and entities.
 "It is a concrete action taken by the Chinese government to step up counteraction against U.S. technology containment," said Shi Yinhong, a professor of international relations at Renmin University in Beijing.